-The Sponsored Research Office within the U.S. Department of Energy's (DOE's) Argonne National Laboratory's Technology Development & Commercialization division plays a key role in identifying and structuring the appropriate process and agreement tools that allow the Laboratory to work with our partners and sponsors.
+The Sponsored Research Office within the Technology Development & Commercialization division at the U.S. Department of Energy's (DOE's) Argonne National Laboratory plays a key role in identifying and structuring the appropriate process and agreement tools that allow Argonne to work with our partners and sponsors.

 Argonne uses a variety of agreements to develop partnerships.
-Three factors are considered to determine the most appropriate partnering mechanism:
+Three factors are considered when determining the most appropriate partnering mechanism: